myafka/HN-API-Docs/README.md

 <h1>Methods</h1>

-This section contains description of HackerNews API.
+This section contains a description of HackerNews API.
 If you don't know anything about site HackerNews, at first read the article [About](https://github.com/myafka/Test/blob/master/About.md).

 | Method      | Description |